hdakpo/sfaR/README.md

 -   Half-Normal
 -   Truncated Normal
     -   Exponential
     -   Rayleigh
 -   Gamma
 -   Generalized Exponential
--   Lognormal,
+-   Lognormal
--   Truncated Skewed Laplace
+-   Truncated Skewed Laplace + Uniform + Weibull
--   Uniform
--   Weibull

 In the case of the Gamma, lognormal and Weibull distributions, maximum simulated likelihood is used with the possibility of four specific